jwdavis1989/myPortfolioReact/README.md

 Jeremy Davis Game Design &amp; Software Engineering Portfolio

 Hello this is my new portfolio for 2023 made in React JS.
-It's currently under development, please feel free to take a peak and come back later!
+Please feel free to take a look and contact me if you like what you see or have feedback you want to give.

+I value new perspectives and am open to feedback.